 The Acorns Fostering Service has selective recruitment criteria for foster families, only assessing those who are willing to work with children and young people of all ages, any ethnicity, every culture and all races.
 Anyone can foster provided that they are aged 21 or over, are UK resident and they have a spare bedroom.
-The team at Acorns upholds this ethos and will consider all applicants who meet this criteria, believing that diversity amongst our foster families helps us to meet the requirements of our Local Authorities and the children that they place with us.
+The team at Acorns upholds this ethos and will consider all applicants who meet these criteria, believing that diversity amongst our foster families helps us to meet the requirements of our Local Authorities and the children that they place with us.

 Prospective foster carers are assessed for their robust family relationships, resilience, optimism and commitment to helping a child on their journey through life.
-We undertake an initial visit within one week of receiving an enquiry, during which we assess the families understanding of fostering and explore their reasons for wishing to foster.
-Those applicants wishing only to work with a certain age-group are re-directed to other agencies and where appropriate, towards adoption as we believe that anyone who wishes to foster or adopt is a precious resource and we look to guide them to do so in a way that is best for them, their families and our children and young people.
+We undertake an initial visit after receiving an enquiry, during which we assess the families understanding of fostering and explore their reasons for wishing to foster.

-If a family apply to become foster carers with us and they are not currently fostering, we undertake stage 1 checks in their entirety before progressing to the in-depth assessment and analysis required in stage 2.
-If the family are currently fostering, we run stage 1 checks and the stage 2 assessment concurrently.
-During the stage 2 assessment, the prospective carers are invited to attend all of our training and their response to the training forms part of the overall assessment.
-Once the family have been successfully presented to our fostering panel, they are allocated a supervising social worker who speaks with them at least weekly and visits them at least monthly when they have children in place.
-We have regular gatherings and training events and an "open door" policy for all of our carers who are always welcome to visit.
+Prospective carers are invited to attend the Skills to Foster training and their response to the training forms part of the overall assessment.
+Once the family have been successfully presented to our fostering panel, they are allocated a supervising social worker who visits them monthly when they have children in place.
+We have regular gatherings and training events and an "open door" policy for all of our carers who are always welcome to visit the office.
 There is a duty helpline available outside of office hours manned by experienced social workers ensuring that our foster families do not feel isolated or alone.
 Our foster families are reviewed annually and presented at our fostering panel at regular intervals to continue their registration.
 All complaints or allegations are dealt with immediately however and presentation to panel may occur in response to these dependent upon the circumstances.